 If you don't understand something or have any issues with the topics, don't be shy and ask.
 The first place to look for answers to questions about the module is the FOP forum on Moodle.

-Please don't hesitate to ask me any question you may have about the module.
 You can contact me by e-mail: put G54FOP/FPP in the subject line, so I know immediately that it is about this module.